kenjibailly/paimon_discord_bot/Readme.md

 Go to the [Discord Developer Portal](https://discord.com/developers/applications/) and create a `New Application`.

-Under the `General Information` tab, find `Interactions Endpoint URL` and add your url your proxied ending in `/interactions`.
+Under the `General Information` tab, find `Interactions Endpoint URL` and add your url you proxied ending in `/interactions`.
 Example:
 ```
 https://sub.domain.com/interactions